qhspencer/lds-data-analysis/docs/_posts/2022-02-20-Heavenly-Mother.md

-There does not appear to be any single talk that is responsible for more than one or two references, so this new surge in references to "heavenly parents" since 2013 appears not be a coincidence, but a conscious effort by some speakers to include this in their talks on a regular basis.
+There does not appear to be any single talk that is responsible for more than one or two references, so this new surge in references to "heavenly parents" since 2013 appears not to be a coincidence, but a conscious effort by some speakers to include this in their talks on a regular basis.
 The fact that there were a total of 5 references in April and another 4 in October of 2013 after only 1 in all of 2012 has the appearance of some kind of coordinated effort.
 That coordinated effort could also plausibly include eventual release of a [Gospel Topics essay on the subject of heavenly mother](https://www.churchofjesuschrist.org/study/manual/gospel-topics-essays/mother-in-heaven?lang=eng) in 2015, and an update of the [Young Women's theme](https://www.churchofjesuschrist.org/study/manual/young-women-theme/young-women-theme?lang=eng) to refer to "heavenly parents" in 2019.

 There are two other noteworthy things that occurred at the time of the April general conference in 2013:
  - a woman gave one of the prayers in a general conference session for the first time, and